top of page

 This specialist area of dispute resolution is increasingly being used for property disputes.

-Phillip Curnow offers the role of facilitator between two valuers, where the valuation difference between the parties does not warrant the cost of a third valuation opinion.
+Phillip offers the role of facilitator between two valuers, where the valuation difference between the parties does not warrant the cost of a third valuation opinion.
 Especially when the parties just require finalising of their dispute.

 By the parties agreement, facilitation allows the valuers to outline the matters that support their opinion.
 The facilitator would test the respective opinions and encourage and assist the two valuers to jointly arrive at a settlement that can then be put in writing.